enigmosity/learn-aws/developer-associate/exam-questions.md

 - to allow for prioritisation of messages in a queue, create two SQS queues, one with higher priority, then messages can be processed by the application from the high priority queue first.
 - default settings for SQS queues are a 30 second visbility timeout.
 If the application needs more time for processing, you need to change this.
 - for application polling multiple queues with a single thread: long polling will wait for a message or timeout value for each queue which may delay processing of messages in other queues that have messages to be processed, therefore use *short polling* with default timeout values
+- delay queues let you postpone the delivery of new messages to a queue for several seconds.
+If you create a delay queue, any messages sent to the queue remain invisible to consumers for the delay period (default & minimum is 0s, max of 15m)
+- to set delay seconds on *individual* messages, use `message timers` to allow SQS to use the message timer's *DelaySeconds* value instead of the delay queue's

 ### FIFO SQS